 Specialty Care for Premature Babies

-Texoma Medical Center opened the Texoma region's first and only neonatal intensive care unit (NICU) in May 2018.
+Texoma Medical Center opened the Texoma region's first and only Level II neonatal intensive care unit (NICU) in May 2018.
 The NICU has 12 private rooms, neonatologists and specially trained staff, including a dedicated lactation consultant and case manager, delivering a higher level of care for newborns.

 The private rooms allow mothers to breastfeed, practice skin-to-skin bonding and be more intimately involved in their baby’s care.
 These individual rooms also allow parents to stay overnight with their newborn and give trained NICU staff more access and interaction with the family and baby.